aparnawarade/Python/DataStructure/DoublyLinkedList/Leetcode.md

 Once you've done this for all nodes, you'll also need to update the head and tail pointers to reflect the new order of the nodes.

-Pseudo code for the reverse method:

-Set current_node to head

-While current_node is not None:

-Set a temporary variable, temp_next, to current_node.next

-Set current_node.next to current_node.prev

-Set current_node.prev to temp_next

-Set current_node to temp_next (which is actually the previous node after swapping)

-Swap head and tail pointers of the DoublyLinkedList

 def reverse(self):
         curr=self.head